 Before applying for a home loan, you need to know all the eligibility criteria set by banks and financial institutions that you need to meet in order to ensure loan approval.
 The eligibility parameters for HDB loans and bank loans are slightly different.
 Let us look at them in detail:

 There are some banks in Singapore that offer home loans for foreign citizens and expats as well, though most banks are more enthusiastic about giving housing finance to Singapore citizens and permanent residents.
-ANZ, UOB, and OCBC are among the banks that give home loans for foreigners.
+UOB and OCBC are among the banks that give home loans for foreigners.

 To get your home loan approved quickly and without hassles, you need to provide a set of documents to the bank or HDB.
 The documents required for HDB loans and bank loans are slightly different, and salaried and self-employed persons have to provide different sets of documents.
 Generally, all institutions need the following documents: